 - Pull out another 12 inches of tape from the reels and wipe it with a cotton cloth or tissue.

-Now that you’ve cleaned your VHS tapes, don’t forget about your VCR!
+Now that you’ve cleaned your VHS tapes and they are dust and mold-free, don’t forget about your VCR!
 Like everything else, dust and debris have likely found their way into your deck.
 VCR cleaning tape is an inexpensive and easy way to prevent your VCR from eating your tapes!

 While proper storage and care are essential to preserving your video tape collection, digitizing them is the only way to do so forever.
 At ScanCafe, our skilled technicians love transferring VHS tapes to digital files.
 When you send us your tapes, you can choose between a digital download, DVD, or USB.
 You’ll never have to worry again about dust infiltrating your tapes, but since it’s insidious, we suggest regularly cleaning your computer and other devices!